Fiberglass vs Pleated Air Filters

 What is the best material for an air filter?

-Pleated filters made of cotton, paper, or polyester are considered the best for effective filtration.
+Pleated filters made from cotton, paper, or polyester are recommended for optimum filtration.

 Do pleated air filters restrict airflow?